Last Updated: December 16, 2025

 For a single module, it answers questions like:

-Now that you understand what Low-Level Design (LLD) is and how it connects to High-Level Design (HLD), it’s time to learn the actual building blocks that form the foundation of LLD.
+Now that you understand what Low-Level Design (LLD) is and how it connects to High-Level Design (HLD), lets explore the different types of LLD interviews at companies.